szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 printGrades(students);
 ```

 As you can see, we are accessing the `name` and `grades` properties of each student object (using the `.` dot operator) and logging them as we loop through.
+By using `i` as our index, we are accessing each student object in the array.

 ### Adding a Student

 A new student joined our class and submitted his work.
-So, let's add him to our array of students with a new `addStudent` function.
+So, let's add him to our array of students with a new `addStudent()` function.

 ```JavaScript
 function addStudent(name, grades) {